Skip to content

 Basics-statusmapping

-In this example, you can see an adapted view of the previously described reason tree.
-Here, the time categories, states, and reasons cannot be changed by the user anymore.
-Instead, the user is now prompted to fill in the different status codes for the reason tree.
-In the example above, the reason tree is not filled on every reason layer.
-Mainly the leaves of the reason tree have been filled by the user.
-The code 401 indicates the following information about the machine:
+In this example, an adapted view of the previously described reason tree can be viewed.
+Here, the time categories, states, and reasons cannot be changed anymore.
+Instead, the user will be prompted to enter the different status codes for the reason tree.
+In the example above, the reason tree is not entered on every reason layer.
+Mainly, the leaves of the reason tree have been entered by the user.

 • Time Category: Unplanned Downtime